Chandan-patidar/HTML/HTML Notes.md

 ## 2.2.1 Section Tag
-1.purpose : Groups related content in a distinct  section 2.Semantic : Adds structure and  meaning
+1. purpose : Groups related content in a distinct  section
+2. Semantic : Adds structure and  meaning
-3.Headers: Often used with  a heading <h1> to <h6> to indication 4.Nested : Can be nested within other <section> or <article> tags
+3. Headers: Often used with  a heading <h1> to <h6> to indication
+4. Nested : Can be nested within other <section> or <article> tags

-    2. Article Tag
+## 2.2.2 Article Tag
+1. Encloses content that stands alone , like  a blog post or new
+2. Semantic : provides contextual meaning
+3. independence : Content should make sense even if taken out of th page context
+4. Multiple Instances : can be used multiple times on the same pages

-    3. Aside Tag
+## 2.2.3  Aside Tag

-    3. Footer Tag
+## 2.3 Footer Tag

 ## 2.3 Folder Structure
 1. Recommended Folder structure